Algae or Aquatic Plants : How to Tell Them Apart?

 To control the plants, simply cut them down, then install a benthic barrier over them for 4-6 weeks.
 This barrier will cut off the light and thus deprive the plant of its energy source, the sun.
 It is important to know that the algaecide is effective against algae but has no effect on a population of aquatic plants.

-the algaecide is effective against algae but has no effect on a population of aquatic plants.
+The algaecide is effective against algae but has no effect on a population of aquatic plants.

 Algae

 They are usually single-celled organisms, invisible to the naked eye, but can form colonies assembled in mats or clouds of considerable size.
 Green algae are the most common, and are responsible for the green color of pond water.
 The so-called ‘filamentous’ green algae grow from the bottom near the sediment, and when they accumulate enough gas (oxygen) by photosynthesis in their tissues, they rise to the surface, forming unsightly, green, slimy mats on ponds.
+If you have a significant amount of algae in your pond, we offer algaecide application service in Quebec or if you are in other provinces we sell algaecide online.
+See our product page here.

 Two Pecular Algae